What it's like to study law: a tale from a first-year student

 Believe it or not, studying law at UQ isn’t just about studying.
 There are lots of opportunities to get involved in activities outside of the classroom and connect with fellow students.

 Not only are there arts, but there are a variety of sports and external competitions like mooting, negotiations and witness examinations that all law students can get involved in, regardless of your level of experience or ability.
-In addition to these, there is also a variety of social events such as the annual Law Ball, End of Semester Drinks as well as First Year Dinner just to name a few.
+In addition to these, there is also a variety of social events such as the annual Law Ball, End of Semester Drinks and First Year Dinner to name a few.

 Ella at the Law Ball